andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Dashboard application written in C++ and built using the Qt Creator IDE.
 Displays the time in different time zones and allows the user to input a zip code to reveal that location on a map using the Bing map API as well as the current weather at that zip code using the OpenWeatherMap API.
 The pictures change every 5 seconds with a timer and the dashboard greets the user according to the time of day in the chosen zip code.
+Individual project.
   </li>
 </ul>